-Section 2.
+Section 4.
 Election Ties

 In the event that two or more candidates, wherein at least one is a declared candidate, receive an equal number of votes, the outgoing Senate shall determine the winner by choosing from among the tied candidates during the special certification meeting.
 To win, a candidate must receive the votes of a majority of senators present and voting.
+If a majority is not reached, the race shall be considered decertified, and the Elections Commission shall be responsible with holding a Special Election for that seat within three (3) weekdays of the certification meeting.